ElucidataInc/polly-docs/docs/KnowledgeGraph/About_KG.md

 - **Graph Legend**: A reference guide within the application that explains the color coding for different node categories.
 - **2D/3D Toggle**: A feature allowing users to switch between two-dimensional and three-dimensional visual representations of the knowledge graph.
 - **Generate Button**: The action button that creates or updates the subgraph based on the selected nodes.
+- **Polly Co-Scientist**: AI-powered research assistant that transforms natural language queries into Cypher commands to interact with Polly's KG, without writing a single line of code.

 #### Data & Case Sensitivity Terms